-Users get to take their pick of a pencil, inkpen, marker and chalk tools, while colours can be selected by their hex codes.
+Like with many of the best drawing apps for iPad, users get to take their pick of a pencil, inkpen, marker and chalk tools, while colours can be selected by their hex codes.
 Chrome Canvas' pressure sensitivity capabilities can only really be seen with the pencil and chalk tools, but they should demonstrate the potential of browser-delivered creative apps to the likes of Adobe.

 Of course, drawing apps for Chromebooks are nothing new.
 Take Squid, for example, which has been leading the pack up to this point.
 And while Squid still has the edge on Chrome Canvas when it comes to latency, Google's own drawing app is able to stay synced and updated across devices, letting you work from any Google OS device once you're logged in.

 Google hasn't made a song and dance about Chrome Canvas just yet, so we're expecting a proper push over the next few weeks.
 But for now, if you want to install the app and experiment with some digital doodle art, all you have to do is click here to get started.